hatchdotlol/hatch-api/README.md

   - Make a bucket named "pfps" and one named "assets"
   - Add a `default.png` to the pfps bucket for a default profile picture
 - Export `ADMIN_KEY` with a secure string to use for admin-only routes
+- Export `POSTAL_URL` and `POSTAL_KEY` with a token for working with a [Postal](https://docs.postalserver.io/getting-started) mail server.
+Postal is a little annoying to set up and also recommends a dedicated server, but sooner or later this dependency should become optional I promise
+- Review `src/config.rs` and change values as desired
 - `VERSION="$(git rev-parse --short --verify main)" cargo run`

 This API has only been tested on Linux.
 2-4 GB of RAM is recommended